dcos/examples/1.8/instana-agent/README.md

 ## Prerequisites

 * A running DC/OS 1.8 cluster
-* Your Instana agent key
+* Your Instana agent key (obtainable via the UMP menu in the Instana WebUI)

 ## Deploying the Instana agent